Food & Health & Must-read & Skin

 Precautions

-While essential oils are generally considered safe, there are still some potential risks to keep in mind, such as irritation, photosensitivity, or allergic reactions.
+While essential oils are generally considered safe, there are still some potential risks to keep in mind, such as skin irritation, photosensitivity, or allergic reactions.
 Therefore, it’s important to take certain precautions to minimize the risks.

 2. The essential oil should not be used near the eyes, mouth, or mucous membranes because it can irritate them.